 Of these factors, we believe the factor with the greatest potential risk is future investment returns.
 As an example of these risks, if actual investment returns fall materially short of the current assumption of 7.00% per year, this will cause a decrease in the Funded Ratio for the DBS Program, all other things being equal.
-Although, the DBS Program currently has a Funded Ratio of approximately 130%, if Additional Earnings Credits are adopted for this year and the fiscal year 2022-23 return is -16% or less, the Funded Ratio would be projected to be less than 100% next year and a deficit would emerge.
+Although, the DBS Program currently has a Funded Ratio of approximately 130%, if an Additional Earnings Credit is adopted for this year and the CalSTRS fiscal year 2023-24 return is -14% or less (which results in approximately a -16% return for the DBS Program due to the 7% fixed return for the Supplemental Benefit Maintenance Account), the Funded Ratio would be projected to be less than 100% next year and a deficit would emerge.